Can You Simultaneously Detox Your Body And Balance Your Hormones Naturally?

 Related: Your Functional Medicine Guide To Underlying Thyroid Dysfunctions + How To Heal

-One great option for exercise is High Intensity Training (HIT).
+One great option for exercise is High Intensity Interval Training (HIIT).
 This training is useful for correcting hormonal imbalances caused by stress, poor diet, and a sedentary lifestyle.
-(6) HIT regulates hormones by improving insulin sensitivity, reducing excess hormones causing stress like cortisol, and stimulating the release of growth hormones.
+(6) HIIT has been shown to help regulate hormones, improve insulin sensitivity, reduce excess levels of stress hormones, and stimulate the release of beneficial growth hormones.

 Find a pace and workout that challenges you without overdoing it.
-Remember to give yourself rest days, as too much exercise without enough downtime can lead to chronic inflammation, which can contribute to hormone imbalance and production.
+Remember to give yourself rest days, as too much exercise without enough downtime can lead to chronic inflammation, which can contribute to hormonal imbalances and other health concerns.

 Take Supplements

-I always recommend The Brain-Adrenal Balancer from my supplement line, The Collection.
-It is formulated with clinically backed herbs to help your overstressed body and mind work toward their normal state of balance after repeated, frequent exposure to stress and cortisol
+I recommend The Brain-Adrenal Balancer from my supplement line, The Collection.
+It is formulated with clinically backed herbs to help your overstressed body and mind work toward their normal state of balance after repeated, frequent exposure to stress and cortisol.

 Try Seed Cycling

-Seed cycling is the dietary practice of consuming certain seeds to help aid hormone balance and a hormone detox.
-This practice is specifically done to help women during their menstrual cycle.
+Seed cycling is the dietary practice of consuming certain seeds to help aid hormonal balance.
+This practice is specifically intended to help women achieve balance throughout their menstrual cycles.

-Different seeds are added during the menstrual cycle's various phases, which helps regulate the sex hormones estrogen and progesterone.
-This hormone production helps with women’s health overall and proper hormone function.
+The practice involves consuming different types of seeds during the menstrual cycle's various phases, which helps regulate the sex hormones estrogen and progesterone, and keep hormones balanced overall.

 Imbalanced hormones can cause weight gain, infertility, skin problems, and mood swings.
-With this simple practice, you can see the benefits of menstrual regularity, reduced PMS symptoms, improved fertility, and nutritional support.
+With this simple practice, especially combined with nutritional support and the other strategies I've mentioned here, you may start to see the benefits of menstrual regularity, reduced PMS symptoms, and improved fertility.

 Related: 4 Seed Cycling Benefits For Balanced Health + Hormones